 There is slight male predilection.
 Usually occurs in the first decade of life with a mean ag...

 Paracaval lipoma (or juxtacaval fat collection) can be a frequent finding on CT and can seen in up to 0.5% of examinations 1.
 Some even consider this as a normal variation5.
 It occurs at the medial aspect of the intrahepatic portion of the inferior vena cava (IVC) above the caudate lobe and rep...

 Paraduodenal pancreatitis is an uncommon type of focal chronic pancreatitis affecting the groove between the head of the pancreas, the duodenum and the common bile duct.

 The following entities with which it shares clinicopathological features are unified by this term and should no ...

-Passive hepatic congestion or congested liver in cardiac disease is the stasis of blood in the hepatic parenchyma, due to impaired hepatic venous drainage which leads to widening and splaying of the central hepatic veins and hepatomegaly.
+Passive hepatic congestion, also known as congested liver in cardiac disease, describes the stasis of blood in the hepatic parenchyma, due to impaired hepatic venous drainage, which leads to dilation of central hepatic veins and hepatomegaly.

 The pearl necklace sign occurs in adenomyomatosis of the gallbladder, on both oral cholecystograms and MRCP.
 It represents the contrast / fluid-filled intramural mucosal diverticula (Rokitansky-Aschoff sinuses); lined up, these are reminiscent of pearls on a necklace.
 It is synonymous with the C...